2024 Federal Holiday Pay Laws For Exempt Employees In California: Common Questions

 Nov 23, 2016

-The joys of the holiday season are quickly approaching, so it’s important for exempt, salaried employees to understand whether their employers are complying with California federal holiday pay laws.
+The joys of the holiday season are quickly approaching, so it’s important for exempt, salaried employees to understand whether their employers are complying with Federal Holiday Pay Laws for Exempt Employees in California.

 The following article answers common questions regarding federal holiday pay laws specifically for exempt employees in California.